charliexchen/Ant-IRL/README.md

-Ant(ony)-v2 is now a fairly standard RL task from the Open AI gym library.
-Since I'm stuck in lockdown, this is a project trying to bring him/her to real life.
+Ant-v2 (A.K.A Antony) is now a fairly standard RL task from the Open AI gym library.
+Since I'm stuck in lockdown, here is a project trying to bring him/her to real life.
 If all goes well, we can then try to train Actor-Critic on this environment.

  <p align="center">
    <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Parts/env_walk.gif" align="centre" width="400" >
  </p>
-<p align="center"><i> <sub>Running Multiple Episodes in the environment to Collect Training Data</sub></i> </p>
+<p align="center"><i> <sub>Running multiple episodes in the environment to collect training data</sub></i> </p>

 This also gives me the opportunity to test out Haiku with JAX (https://github.com/deepmind/dm-haiku), which is a a relatively new ML framework used in Google Deepmind which promises more flexibility.